 This degree is for one year duration and is offered to applicants who are either directly articulating from the RMIT Associate Degree in Fashion and Textiles Merchandising or applicants who have an equivalent qualification.
-This program provides the opportunity to undertake a further year of undergraduate study and gain a Degree.
+This course provides the opportunity to undertake a further year of undergraduate study and gain a degree.

-The learning and teaching approach of this program emulates how you would work in a professional role in a commercial fashion enterprise.
-You’ll study fashion and textile merchandising, marketing, retail, computer-aided design (CAD), research, supply chains and management theory to complement the program's practical component.
+The learning and teaching approach of this degree emulates how you would work in a professional role in a commercial fashion enterprise.
+You’ll study fashion and textile merchandising, marketing, retail, computer-aided design (CAD), research, supply chains and management theory to complement the degree's practical component.

 Through lectures, workshops, presentations and group discussions, you will learn from experienced staff that will treat you as though you are a fashion business professional.
 Academics are globally connected and are actively engaged in the fashion industry.